 The motor vehicle industry is one that has changed a lot over the last few years.
 The second hand car industry has soared, and with it so has the demand for professional maintenance and repair.
 Since the industry is generally a very practical one, the most common way into it is through an apprenticeship.

 Beyond gaining a solid grounding in mechanical engineering and maintenance, you will usually be given the opportunity to specialise in one or more area which you are interested in.
-These specialties reflect the different positions available in the commercial trade, and are designed to prepare you for a professional position after graduation.
-These specialties include:
+These specialities reflect the different positions available in the commercial trade and are designed to prepare you for a professional position after graduation.
+These specialities include: